 Starting back in 1985 with HP calculators, Dibble and McPherron worked to write software to help archaeologists run total stations (theodolites with built in electronic distance meters or EDMs).
 Our software was intended to replace professional survey software by making it simple to do the basic operations that archaeologists need.
-We wanted a system easy enough to use that students can be trained in a day to operate the station.
+We wanted a system easy enough to use that archaeologists with no technical background can be trained in a day to operate the station.
 Importantly too our software uses configuration files that allow archaeologists to specify which fields they want to record with each point.
 We required a few general fields, but after that the configuration file can be modified to fit the needs of each project.